 - Food items may not be displayed with other unrelated items.

 - All merchandise in the Show must be hand-crafted.
 Products must be handmade and offered in finished form.
 The sale of commercial kits, patterns, supplies and resale merchandise is not permitted.
 No bulk/factory-manufactured items allowed.

 - Direct sales businesses and other distributor type products and services are not permitted.

 - Commercially made objects may not be the major part of any work.
 Items that are primarily assembled commercial lettering on purchased items and items which are more than 60% commercial are not permitted.
 Articles that require simple assembly only of commercially available parts as opposed to skillful manipulation or application of materials will not be accepted.

 - Items that appear to be in violation of copyright may not be displayed without documentation showing permission from the copyright holder has been granted.

 - Ready-made parts or components are permitted only if they are subordinate to the total design and craftsmanship of the finished item.

-- Identification and labeling – makers name must be included with products including any legislated labeling instructions ie. product care and use, cautions, or ingredients.
+- Identification and labelling – makers name must be included with products including any legislated labelling instructions ie. product care and use, cautions, or ingredients.